stripe2933/mipmap/README.md

 averageColor /= 4.0;
 ```

-Because all adjacent quad have same `averageColor` in the previous phase, it must communicate with the next 2-stride adjacent quad.
+Because all adjacent quads have the same averageColor in the previous phase, they must communicate with the next 2-stride adjacent quad.

 ### Shared memory with barrier

-If your system's subgroup size is 32, it can shape `8x4` subgroup extent, therefore two `4x4` region can be mipmapped into 1 pixel.
-Even if you're using AMD GPU and have 64 subgroup size, it can shape `8x8` subgroup extent and `8x8` region can be mipmapped.
-This is still far from our goal, `32x32` region into 1 pixel.
+If your system's subgroup size is 32, it can form an `8x4` subgroup extent, allowing two `4x4` regions to be mipmapped into 1 pixel.
+Even if you're using an AMD GPU with a subgroup size of 64, it can form an `8x8` subgroup extent and an `8x8` region can be mipmapped.
+However, this is still far from our goal of mipmapping a `32x32` region into 1 pixel.
 To achieve this, we'll use shared memory.

-Each subgroup stores its `averageColor` in shared memory, and after synchronization (`memoryBarrierShared(); barrier();`), the representing invocation in each `2^n x 2^n` region will be averaging up the shared `averageColor`.
-For subgroup size 32, this must be executed in twice.
+Each subgroup stores its `averageColor` in shared memory, and after synchronization (`memoryBarrierShared(); barrier();`), the representative invocation in each `2^n x 2^n` region will average the shared `averageColor`.
+For a subgroup size of 32, this must be executed twice.

 `subgroup_mipmap_32.comp`
 ```glsl